DanielKonsek/sd-simulate-Readme/README.md

 ## Getting Started

 ### Prerequisites
-In order to use this tool you will need to install Python as well as Graphviz on your device
+In order to use this tool, you will need to install Python as well as Graphviz on your device.

 * The latest version of Python can be found [here][python-url].
 * The latest version of Graphviz can be found [here][graphviz-url].

 ### Installation
-If you are having trouble installing the required Python3 Libraries see [here][python-help]
+If you are having trouble installing the required Python3 Libraries see [here][python-help].

 1. Clone the repository
    ```sh